Monday, February 16, 2026

 Karen and Mark, 2025, oil on panel, 16" x 20"

 My cousin, Karen Friedlander, a jeweler, asked me to paint two crows that would represent her and her husband, Mark.
 Mark loves crows, admires my paintings of crows and once remarked to Karen, "crows mate for life."
 From that she embraced the idea that the crows would symbolize their life of dedicated and committed love.
-It was fun working with Karen as she chose the crows and their pectoral relationship.
+It was fun working with Karen as she chose the crows and their pictoral relationship.
 This was a surprise Christmas gift for Mark.
 If you look closed below the crow's beak on the left, you will see an indication of a piece of Karen's jewelry.

 Saturday, October 25, 2025